wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * New - Twitter - ability to post tags and categories as #hashtags
 * Improvement - Facebook settings screen shows what URL and Domain use for App Configuration.
 * Improvement - Facebook - <br/> will add a line break for "Facebook Message text Format"
-* Bug fix - SSL connections fix and SSL cerificate update
+* Bug fix - SSL connections fix and SSL certificate update
-* Bug fix - Broken URL Shorthener selection
+* Bug fix - Broken URL Shortener selection

 = 2.4.1 [11/22/2012] =

-* Bug fix - Twitter error if  attachmet image is missing
+* Bug fix - Twitter error if  attachment image is missing
 * Bug fix - Issue with apostrophes and quotes
-* Improvement - "Click-through URL" for the Tumblr "Photo" posts can use shorthened URLs.
+* Improvement - "Click-through URL" for the Tumblr "Photo" posts can use shortened URLs.
 * Improvement - Ability to select custom field instead of the featured image.

 = 2.4.0 [11/13/2012] =